justlark/lark.gay/site/content/colophon.md

 comments, which is a privacy-focused alternative to services like Disqus, and I have IP logging disabled.

+The supporting infrastructure for this site is managed using [OpenTofu](https://opentofu.org/).
+Rather than add an unnecessary dependency on a cloud provider for managing secrets, they're just encrypted with my SSH key and committed to the repo.

 ### Features

 Here are some of the cool and less-obvious features of this site: